1969 Detroit mayoral election: Background

-1967 had seen the historic elections of Carl Stokes in the Cleveland mayoral election and Richard G. Hatcher in the Gary, Indiana mayoral election, the first elections of Black people as mayors of cities over 100,000.
+1967 had seen the historic elections of Carl Stokes in the Cleveland mayoral election and Richard G. Hatcher in the Gary, Indiana, mayoral election, the first elections of Black people as mayors of cities over 100,000.
+Earlier in 1969, Tom Bradley (also African American) came a close second to the city's incumbent mayor in the Los Angeles mayoral election.

 In June 1969, incumbent Detroit mayor Jerome Cavanagh announced that he would not be seeking reelection to a third term.

 Primary

 Campaign

 Twenty-eight candidates ran in the primary.

 The two leading candidates in the primary were incumbent Wayne County Sheriff Roman Gribbs and incumbent Wayne County Auditor Richard H. Austin.
 Two other notable individuals who were candidates were Detroit City Councilwoman Mary Beck and 1965 mayoral candidate Walter Shamie.
-In addition to these candidates, and the other twenty-four candidates who were on the ballot, Detroit City Council president Ed Carey had originally been running, and was regarded as a major candidate in the election.
+In addition to these candidates, and the other twenty-four candidates who were on the ballot, Detroit City Council president Ed Carey had originally been running.
+Carey was regarded to be a major candidate in the election.
 However, after suffering a heart attack, he withdrew from the election on August 7, 1968.
 His withdrawal was seen as setting the race up to be largely a two-way contest between Gribbs and Austin.
-Before he withdrew from the race, Ed Carey was seen as appealing to conservative voters and was regarded as being better-known than Gribbs.
+Before he withdrew from the race, Carey was seen as appealing to conservative voters and was regarded as being better-known than Gribbs.
 Carey's withdrawal was seen as benefiting Gribbs who was regarded to be more conservative than Austin.

 Gribbs campaigned as a moderate, and proposed a nineteen-point plan which placed focus on reviewing both the Detroit Police Department and improving housing conditions in Detroit's inner city.
-The New York Times wrote that, "although he is a sheriff, he is not a typical law and order candidate, but is generally considered a moderate Democrat.
+The New York Times wrote that, "although he is a sheriff, he is not a typical law and order candidate, but is generally considered a moderate Democrat."
 Gribbs avoided the phrase "law and order", declaring in one interview, "I'd rather classify myself as the candidate for order and justice under the law."
 However, he took a number of positions contrary to those held by most of the Black organizations in the city.
 This included Gribbs' support for the use of chemical mace by police, opposition to a civilian police review board, and opposition to decentralizing city functions.
 Gribbs' candidacy was endorsed by the Detroit Police Officers Association.